ASSABET RIVER RAIL TRAIL

-The next section of trail through Stow is currently undeveloped as of June 2018, however, an unpaved section of the trail in Stow travels from Sudbury Rd to White Pond Rd.
+The next section of trail through Stow is currently undeveloped as of 2023, however, an unpaved section of the trail in Stow travels from Sudbury Road to White Pond Rd.
 See Below.

 Starting from the Sudbury Road parking area in Stow [Southern End]; [Re-zeroing Mileage] Head Northeast past the yellow gate along "Track Road", a hard packed dirt & gravel road.

 Note; This section of trail has drainage issues, so avoid using after heavy rains.

-The trail travels through deep woods alongside the Assabet River National Wildlife Refugee.
+The Assabet River Rail Trail travels through deep woods alongside the Assabet River National Wildlife Refugee.
 Very isolated.
 After 0.7 miles the trail intersects with an improved road and becomes wider.
 No drainage issues along this next section.

 Note; This road continues left to a small private airfield (CIA-Crow Island Aviators).
 Continue straight.

 After 1 mile, an opening on your right leads to nice views of the Assabet River.
 The trail then travels alongside the river.
 You cross White Pond Rd at 1.8 miles as you enter Maynard.